Sstark97/katas/README.md

 - "//|\n1|2,3" is invalid and should return the message "'|' expected but ',' found at position 3."

 All existing scenarios should work as before.

+## Negative numbers
+Calling add with negative numbers will return the message "Negative not allowed : " listing all negative numbers that were in the list of numbers.

+- "-1,2" is invalid and should return the message "Negative not allowed : -1"
+- "2,-4,-5" is invalid and should return the message "Negative not allowed : -4, -5"